General Info – summary

 Flowers

-The cream to reddish brown sweet smelling 5-merous Flowers are grouped in Spikes (simple indeterminate inflorescence with sessile flowers on a single unbranched stalk).
-They are up to 15+cm long (photos 196 and 736).
-Strings of Buds may also be covered with dense, small cinnamon-coloured glandular Scales (photo 517E) and may remain on the tree for months – usually until the rainy season when they develop into flowers at branch ends (photo 424).
+The cream to reddish brown, sweet smelling, 5-merous Flowers are grouped in branch end Racemes (a simple, unbranched, indeterminate inflorescence with pedicellate – stalked flowers, along the axis that open in succession towards the apex).
+Each raceme is from 1 to 15+cm long (photos 196 and 736) and usually has 1-2 female flowers at the base and the rest are males.
+In photo 196 strings of flower Buds are covered with dense, small cinnamon-coloured glandular Scales (photo 517) and may remain on the tree for months – usually until after the first rains when they develop into flowers (photo 424).
 The 5-lobed Calyx-is partially reflexed (photo 517).
-Between calyx lobes, the 5 small green Corolla lobes protrude slightly and turn downwards.
+Between calyx lobes, the 5 small, green and hairy Corolla lobes protrude slightly and turn downwards.
 These are just visible in photos 515 and 510.

-This tree is monoecious (having both male and female reproductive organs on the same tree) and sexes develop in separate flowers.
-Male flowers lack an ovary but have many Stamens that are inserted on a usually hairy Receptacle (that expanded tip of the flower stalk from which the floral parts develop).
+This tree is monoecious (having both male and female reproductive organs on the same plant) but sexes develop in separate flowers.
+Male flowers lack an ovary but have many Stamens (photo 436) that are inserted on a usually hairy Receptacle (that expanded tip of the flower stalk from which the floral parts develop).
 The receptacle is greatly expanded in the Asteraceae and Ficus).
-Filaments are inflexed in bud (photo 424).
+Filaments are inflexed in the bud (photo 424).
 The stamens become erect when the flower opens (photo 510).
 The basifixed Anthers appear flattish (photo 515).
-The fewer Female flowers located at the base of the spike are relatively large.
+The fewer Female flowers located at the base of the raceme are relatively large.
 The superior Ovary has 3 Locules (compartments) with a single ovule in each locule.
 The 3 Styles are usually bent backwards.
-The rest of the flowers on the spike are male.
+The rest of the flowers on each raceme are male.
 Bees are the pollinating agents.
 (Aug-Nov).

 Fruit

 The smallish 3-lobed Fruit is an almost spherical Capsule (a dry fruit resulting from the maturing of a compound ovary, which usually opens at maturity by one or more lines of dehiscence) that is close to 1cm wide (photo 894).
 The remains of the perianth parts (photo 894 and 271) and the 3 persistent Stigmas are present.
 The fruit is initially green but becomes yellow to brown when mature.
-Seeds may have a caruncle (a fleshy structure attached to the seed).
+Seeds may have a caruncle (an outgrowth on a seed adjacent to the micropyle).
 (Sep-Nov).
-In (May-Jun) the dried out capsule dehisces (opens: – discharging seeds in this case).
+In (May-Jun) the dried-out capsule dehisces (opens) – discharging the seeds.

 Distribution & Ecology